HELLO, I’M NEIL

 Throughout my career, I’ve spearheaded numerous strategic partnerships with external partners to deliver enhanced user experiences.

 From enabling direct control of Sonos speakers from the Spotify app, to the integration of Amazon and Google content and voice assistants, to content partnerships with Apple and others, these complex projects required deep experiential work and well-aligned goals.
-They also called for careful coordination with our partners; in the case of Spotify, a mutual appreciation of pickled herring also proved especially beneficial.
+They also called for careful coordination with our partners; in the case of Spotify, a mutual appreciation of pickled herring also proved beneficial.

 These collaborative projects yielded crucial user experiences, and they also created valuable professional development opportunities for our design team members, aligning with their career development goals.